nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

 }
 ```

-Within our `combinations` function, we first declare our `combos` array and our `head` and `tails` variables.
+Within our `combinations` function, we first declare our `combos` array and our `head` and `tail` variables.
 We then run through a series of conditionals to check edge cases.
 The first checks if `k` is greater than `n` or less than `1` and if it validates, returns an empty array.
 The second checks if `k` is equal to the length of `n` and returns `n` within an array.
 The last conditional checks if `k` is equal to `1` and, if it validates, runs a loop that pushes each element of `n` into its own array.

 If none of the conditionals validate, we enter the first `for` loop